Our Top Picks

 Finally, you’ll want to consider any optional appliances that may be important to you.
 Like any electronic device, many features can make your unit more convenient or enjoyable to use.
 For example, the best solar powered generator options tend to have an LCD screen that can provide data into the generator’s overall operations.
 Some even offer companion apps for smartphones or tablets.
 Others have features such as emergency flashlights or even radio functionality in case of an emergency.
 These things aren’t necessarily made or break features, but they can be nice to have, depending on how you want to use your unit primarily.

-Solar Powered Generator Advantages
+Advantages of a Solar Powered Generator

 If you’re on the fence as to whether or not a solar-powered generator is right for you, we thought we would outline some of the unique strengths these units bring to the table.
 In our review process, we found that there are five key advantages of owning a solar generator.

 Reduced carbon footprint